SS City of Benares: Final voyage

 Among the paying passengers, ten of whom were the young sons and daughters of civilians, were the British Parliamentarian, Colonel James Baldwin-Webb, on his way to Canada to help with the Red Cross.
 Rudolf Olden, a German author, was forced to sail to North America, as he had been exiled from Germany for criticizing Hitler in his newspaper.
 With him was his wife Ika, though their daughter, Mary Olden, had been sent ahead of them on another passenger liner.
 Monika Lanyi, daughter of the famed German writer Thomas Mann (who had also been exiled from Germany) was traveling with her husband, Jeno.
 Alderman William Golightly, of the Northumberland Miners' Association, was on his way to a business meeting.
 Also aboard was the playwright, Arthur Wimperis, 65 and the fashion couple Henry and Phyllis Digby-Morton.

-The ten children among the fare-paying passengers included the three Bech children — Barbara, fourteen; Sonia, eleven; and Derek, nine — were traveling with their mother Marguerite.
+The ten children among the fare-paying passengers included the three Bech children — Barbara, fourteen; Sonia, eleven; and Derek, nine — were travelling with their mother Marguerite.
 They were leaving their home in Bognor Regis, while their father, Emil, would stay in London to continue his Danish porcelain business.
 Patricia (Pat) Bulmer, fourteen, was traveling with her school-friend, Dorothy Galliard, fifteen, and her mother, Alice Bulmer; she was leaving her home in Wallasey.
 Lawrence and Patricia Croasdaile, two and nine, were traveling with their mother Florence, an American woman, to live with their grandmother in Canada because their father had been captured by the Nazis when his ship was torpedoed and they were waiting for news about him.
 Diana "Honey" Pine, six, was traveling with her mother Emma.
 Anthony Quinton, fifteen, was traveling with his mother Letitia, whose mother had asked them to join her in Canada away from the war ("You're no use there," she wrote to them).
 Colin Richardson, eleven, was traveling alone, as his mother and father (who was an air raid warden) were staying in England with his brother, Julian, who was only five.
 His mother, instead, had him assigned a private escort, named Laszlo Raskai, a Hungarian BBC reporter, traveling with colleague Eric Davis, also a BBC reporter.

 There were also four teenage children, three of whom were part of the Choat family.
 Frank Choat had served in Gallipoli and had been handicapped by his injuries.
 When he was taken to England he met his wife, Sylvia, and they fell in love.
 Now, after finishing their three children's education, they were returning to Canada.
 Their children were Russell Choat, sixteen; Peter Choat, eighteen, and Rachel Choat, nineteen.
 The other teenage child was Norma Jacoby, sixteen; she was traveling alone.